The following definitions and rules of interpretation apply in these Conditions:

 Without affecting any other right or remedy available to it, DuoCall may terminate the Contract with immediate effect by giving written notice to the Customer if:

-the Customer fails to pay any amount due under the Contract on the due date for payment and remains in default not less than 10 days after being notified to make such payment;
+the Customer fails to pay any amount due under the Contract on the due date for payment, has not disputed all or part of the invoice under Clause 4.11 and the amount remains in default not less than 5 days after being notified to make such payment;

 the Customer fails to receive a credit score to the reasonable satisfaction of DuoCall upon performance a credit check;